GSAUC3/AirPad/readme.md

 You can even save the raw text image as png file and extract the text file after writing each word. (as shown in the demo)

+## Check out our blog on medium.com
+Click this link -> <a href="https://medium.com/@rajarshiban13/airpad-now-write-on-air-with-hand-gestures-3876e0007883">Airpad Blog</a>

 ## RUN the main.py after installing all the dependencies.

 ### Demonstration